Who We Are

 What We Do

-SWHR works with researchers and clinicians to advance the field of sex-based biology.
-SWHR hosts scientific roundtables to encourage dialogue and research on biological differences.
+SWHR works with researchers and clinicians to advance the field of sex-based biology, and hosts scientific roundtables to encourage dialogue and research on biological differences between men and women.

-SWHR established the following to further advance its mission:
+SWHR has established a number of programs to advance its mission:

-- SWHR Networks – a series of networks comprised of researchers and clinicians, launched first in 2002, to foster interdisciplinary basic and clinical research on sex and gender differences.
+- SWHR Networks – A series of networks comprised of researchers and clinicians to foster interdisciplinary basic and clinical research on sex and gender differences.

 SWHR created the Women’s Health Research Coalition (WHRC) in 1999.
-This grassroots advocacy network of over 600 leaders at academic, medical, health and scientific institutions encourages coordination of and funding for women’s health research.
+This grassroots advocacy network of more than 600 leaders at academic, medical, health and scientific institutions encourages coordination of and funding for women’s health research.

-SWHR runs numerous campaigns, conferences, and media briefings to educate the public on women’s health issues.
-We also publish a bi-weekly e-newsletter and monthly news service article to keep the public informed about news relevant to women’s health and biological differences.
+SWHR runs numerous campaigns, conferences and media briefings to educate the public on women’s health issues.

-SWHR’s website features information on conditions that affect women predominantly or differently than men.
-We promote the inclusion of women and minorities in clinical trials by educating the public on how to participate and what to expect if they do join a trial.
+SWHR’s website features information on conditions that affect women predominantly or differently from men.
+We promote the inclusion of women and minorities in clinical trials by educating the public about how to participate and what to expect if they do join a trial.

 In January 2006, SWHR published its first book for consumers, The Savvy Woman Patient: How and Why Sex

 Differences Impact Your Health.
-This consumer guide informs women about health conditions and treatments that are unique to women and focuses on how women’s health differs from men’s.
+This useful guide informs women about health conditions and treatments that are unique to women and focuses on how women’s health differs from men’s.

 As a result of SWHR’s efforts, the study of sex differences has reached a wider audience with more women and minorities able to participate in clinical trials than ever before.
-Over the past 20 years, SWHR has successfully increased federal funding for biologically-based research, won the passage of notable legislative changes and put women’s health at the forefront of researchers’ minds.
-In 2013, we continue to identify gaps in health care that still exist, target those differences and close the gaps.
+During the past 20+ years, SWHR has successfully increased federal funding for biologically-based research, won the passage of notable legislative changes and put women’s health at the forefront of research.
+In 2013, we continue to identify gaps in health care that still exist, target those differences, and help close the gaps.